When employees feel financially secure, they can be more engaged, focused, productive, and loyal workers.

 When employees take a smart, well-written, and well-designed assessment survey, they’re not just providing information to their bosses, they’re also thinking through their own financial wellness strategy.

-Incorporating an interactive tool that gives immediate feedback can help employees identify their status as they emerge from the pandemic and balance their short- and long-term financial goals.
+Incorporating an interactive tool that gives immediate feedback can help employees identify their current status and balance their short- and long-term financial goals.

 Providing a one-on-one meeting with a financial planner or other expert for each employee to have after completing the survey encourages your workers to take action with their newfound knowledge and further enhance their overall financial wellness.
 (It can also prompt more willingness to take the assessment among employees.)

 Measuring Provides a Compass for Your Financial Wellness Benefits

 You’ll also want to analyze your own data on the benefits you’re currently providing to determine how well they’re contributing to employee financial wellness.
 A comprehensive look at who is using what benefits — including everything from health insurance to 401(k)s to paid parental leave and student loan assistance — and what employees are paying for or contributing to those benefits, can unlock details about access and participation among all levels of your workforce.

 A benefit analysis combined with a wage assessment and employee financial wellness survey helps provide a deeper understanding of gaps in your total benefits strategy, areas where employee engagement and education are needed, and what new tools and programs might enhance financial well-being among your workers.

 Measuring your employees’ financial well-being now can lead to the design and implementation of benefits that will enhance financial wellness for all of your employees in the future.